neoliteconsultant/busara_recruit/README.md

 1. Copy the project,busara_recruit, to any directory of your choice.

 2. Navigate to the root directory (busara_recuit) containing the manage.py file in a command line.

-3. Run the following migration commands to prepare the database python manage.py makemigrations employers python manage.py makemigrations employees python manage.py makemigrations jobs python manage.py makemigrations candidates python manage.py makemigrations interviews
+3. Now, run the migrate commad in a shell to create model tables in the database.
+   $ python manage.py migrate

+### Running tests

+In the terminal navigate to the root directory, the run tests:
+  $ python manage.py test